Jenny Mettee: Fun Never Starts

 After a taking a hiatus from writing music, in 2011 she self-released "Welcome to Baltimore" through TuneCore streaming services and continued writing solo works.
 In winter of 2014, she began performing as Fun Never Starts, a blend of industrial, synth punk, and performance art.
 While finishing up songs for the first Fun Never Starts release, she created a music video for "The Accident".
 This video was submitted to Noisey Magazine and received a brief review.

-Prior to the release of the first FNS album, she produced and animated Santigold's husband Trevor Andrew aka Trouble Andrew's "I Think I Know You" video which premiered in 2015 through Elevator Music Magazine.
+Prior to the release of the first FNS album, she produced and animated Santigold's husband Trevor Andrew Trouble Andrew's "I Think I Know You" video which premiered in 2015 through Elevator Music Magazine.
 Additionally, Trouble Andrew played one of his only live shows in 2015 at Baltimore venue "The Crown" which featured a 9 band bill in one evening.
 Fun Never Starts and a special guest appearance by Spank Rock.

 After self-releasing "United States of Akrasia" on cassette and bandcamp in 2016, she went through temporary musical lineups for her live shows.
 In early 2017 two new permanent members, Slim Dickens and Peanu Reeves joined, she rebranded Fun Never Starts and created on a new logo with Julian Luskin.
 The first show with the addition of Fun Never Start's new members, reunited Jenny with Ego Likeness on the bill.
 She produced and mixed Fun Never Starts October 2017 release "Nothing's Good Ever", which received reviews from goth industrial blogs in the US and Russia.
 The band is currently working on a new album.